-Obviously, I knew I would have to get my 4-year-old daughter Addy ready in the mornings, but I did not realize that me and my two-year-old would also have to be presentable by eight in the morning.
+Obviously, I knew I would have to get my daughter ready in the mornings, but I did not realize that me and my two-year-old would also have to be presentable by eight in the morning.

 Cue the dry shampoo.

 There is no drop off at our preschool so we have to walk through the entire school to get Addy to her class.

 2.)
 How much time it takes

 Not only can we no longer be on our own morning schedule (sleeping in and pancakes), it takes quite a bit of time to get the three of us out the door.

 Also, pick up lines are no joke.
 It takes a good thirty minutes to get through the line.